 To understand the causes of mental illness thoroughly, we shall present it into three general categories: (1) Biological, (2) Environmental, and (3) Psychological.

+According to Christina L. Gmyr, LMHC, NCC, “Mental health issues can be caused by a combination of biological, psychological and environmental factors, and can have a minor or major impact on a person’s thoughts, feelings and behaviors.”
 The brain is a delicate organ with many critical functions.
 Alterations in the brain chemicals, brain structure, and neural pathways are considered to cause cognitive impairments and mental illness.
 For example, dopamine, which is an excitatory neurotransmitter, is increased in schizophrenia and manic phase of bipolar disorder.
 Whereas serotonin supplies are low in persons with anxiety, depression, panic attacks and insomnia.
 In an imaging study, persons with schizophrenia have a less gray matter in the brain.
 Grey matter is the part of the brain that has nerve cells and mostly concern with the higher functions of the brain.

 What causes the brain to malfunction in such way can be related to the following factors:

 Heredity.
 There is a high probability that mental illness is linked to genetics.
 Several studies have established that family members with a history of mental illness are more likely to pass this condition to the next generations due to genome type specific to cause schizophrenia, bipolar disorder, ADHD, and other psychiatric illnesses.

 Brain infection.
 Any microorganism that enters the brain and damages its capacity to function can later lead to alterations in cognitive, intellectual, and perceptual performance.